-7.8 Lighting the Stove
+7.9 Lighting the Stove

 We recommend that you have two or three small fires before you operate your stove to its maximum heat output.
 This is to allow the paint to cure in steadily and to give a long service life of the paint finish.
-During this curing in process, you may notice an unpleasant smell whilst the finishes finally cure.
+During this curing in process you may notice an unpleasant smell whilst the finishes finally cure.
 It is non-toxic, but for your comfort we would suggest that during this period you leave all doors and windows open.

 First, open the single air control fully to the left side.
-Load the firebox with four (six or eight for the larger LPV8 model) fully dry small-medium logs in a crossed pattern.
+Load the firebox with four fully dry smallmedium logs in a crossed pattern as shown:

 Next add plenty of dry kindling sticks and a firelighter ON TOP of the 4 logs as shown.
 A crib lattice pattern tends to work well.
-Remove the end section of the active baffle operating rod (shown in red below - if fitted) to allow the baffle to remain in the Open IGNITION position during lighting.
+If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling.
+Move the active baffle lever (if fitted) into the IGN position.

-Now light the firelighter(s), leaving the air control fully open and close the door.
-It will not always be necessary to leave the door open but DO NOT leave the necessary to leave the door open but DO NOT leave the stove unattended if you find it necessary to leave the door ajar.
+Light the firelighter(s), leaving the air control fully open and close the door.
+It should not be necessary to leave the door open but DO NOT leave the stove unattended if you find it necessary to leave the door ajar.

-The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs on top methods.
+The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs ontop methods.

-Allow the fuel to reach a steady burn and sometimes the initial fuel can be left to burn down to charcoal without much further attention.
-Build the fire up carefully by adding a couple of small split logs at a time.
-Do not overload the fire bed with a very big log or more than two logs at a time.
+Allow the fuel to reach a steady burn and usually the initial fuel can be left to burn down to charcoal without much further attention.
+Build the fire up carefully by adding a couple of small well split logs or an amount of Maxibrite briquettes at a time.
+Do not overload the fire bed with more than two logs at a time.

-Once you have a good fire bed established across the firebox, further fuel can be added step by step as required.
+Once you have a good fire bed established across the grate, further fuel can be added step by step as required.
 Don't be tempted to overload the fire bed with fuel all at once or close down the air controls until the fire is really well established for some time.
-Once the ignition period is well under way, close the active baffle operating rod by re-fitting the end section of the rod.
-Gradually reduce the air control opening to establish the burning intensity you require.
+Once the ignition period is well under way, close the active baffle operating rod (if fitted) to AUTO or CLOSED positions and gradually reduce the air control opening to establish the burning intensity you require.

-7.9 Re-fuelling
+7.10 Re-fuelling